ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 So if you want an object to be visible as soon as the scene loads up, make sure to set its position with a negative Z value `position={[0, 0, -5]}`.
 If the object would have a positive Z value it would be placed behind you when you load up the scene.
-There is also a ViroOrbitCamera where the camera orbits around a certain position, always keeping it in view.
+There is also a `ViroOrbitCamera` where the camera orbits around a certain position, always keeping it in view.

 [Lights](https://docs.viromedia.com/docs/3d-scene-lighting) are very important components in a scene.
 Without any light the user wouldn't see anything.
 Luckily a default light is provided when none is defined.
 We didn't need lights in our setup but if you want a more realistic or visually stunning experience, I highly recommend you to look into the different lights in the [documentation](https://docs.viromedia.com/v2.6.1/docs/3d-scene-lighting).
-There are 4 lighting models: Phong, Blinn, Lambert and Constant.
+There are four lighting models: Phong, Blinn, Lambert and Constant.
 These are the algorithms that calculate what your objects will look like when influenced by light.
 By default, elements use the Constant lighting model, which means lights will be ignored and the object will show its full color.
-ViroReact supports 4 types of light.
+ViroReact supports four types of light.

 The [ViroAmbientLight](https://docs.viromedia.com/docs/viroambientlight) is the simplest light.
 ```xml